williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 ### Copenhagen: The Friend is Right

 The Copenhagen interpretation would say measurement happens when the particle interacts with a "classical" measuring device.
-The friend's lab becomes classical once measurement occurs, so Wigner is wrong—the superposition collapsed inside the lab, even if Wigner doesn't know it.
+The friend's lab becomes classical once measurement occurs, so Wigner is wrong the superposition collapsed inside the lab, even if Wigner doesn't know it.

 But this requires defining what's "classical," which Copenhagen doesn't do clearly. **Why does the device count as classical but the particle doesn't?**